North–South Wales railway: Carmarthen–Aberyswyth

-Proposed Bangor-Afon Wen reopening
+Bangor–Afon Wen

 In November 2020, regional MS Llyr Gruffydd described the “gaping hole” in rail infrastructure and that re-opening the rail link between Bangor and Afon Wen would “help integrate public transport in Gwynedd and down the western coast of Wales.”

 In 2021, a report by the Welsh government showed a green arrow pointing southwards from Bangor to Afon Wen.
 This was interpreted by the campaign group "Traws Link Cymru" that Afon Wen to Bangor or a part of the route is now being considered as part of a "North Wales Metro".

+A feasibility study published in January 2025 by AtkinsRéalis, on behalf of the Transport for Wales, examined the potential for reopening the former railway line between Bangor and Afon Wen in North West Wales, a route approximately 43.7 km in length that was closed during the 1960s.
+The study identifies a proposed indicative preferred route, largely following the original alignment, where feasible, particularly where land remains under Welsh Government or local authority ownership or is used for transport purposes such as active travel routes or heritage railways.

+The route is divided into five sections (A–E), with assessments made regarding the required level of intervention — categorised as Minimal, Moderate, High, or Very High — based on engineering challenges and potential public impact.
+Only around 35% of the route requires minimal interventions, while roughly 15% faces high or very high intervention needs, particularly in urbanised areas such as Caernarfon and Bangor.